Skip to content

 Other ways to generate a credit score without a credit card

-As Education Director April Lewis-Parks explained in the video, it’s possible to have a credit score without a credit card.
+As Education Director April Lewis-Parks explained in the video, having a credit score without a credit card is possible.
 Any of the following actions or events would create a credit history that translates into your score:

 • You took out student loans to get through college, even federal student loans that didn’t require a credit check